 Sleep problems are common in children and can impact all aspects of a child's functioning, including mood, behavior, and learning.
 Thus it is important for children to get enough sleep every night, and to make sure that it is quality sleep (i.e., not disrupted).

 Sleep problems can include difficulties falling asleep, staying asleep, or waking too early in the morning; as well as difficulties waking up in the morning and/or falling asleep in school.

 Clinic evaluations at National Jewish Health for children 6 months through college age are provided by Lisa J. Meltzer, PhD, CBSM, the state's only clinical psychologist certified in behavioral sleep medicine who dedicates her entire practice to children and adolescents.

-Patients are evaluated for behavioral sleep disorders as well as symptoms of other physiological sleep disorders (e.g. obstructive sleep apnea).
+Patients in the Pediatric Behavioral Sleep Clinic are evaluated for all sleep disorders, including sleep apnea, narcolepsy, restless sleep, as well as difficulties falling asleep or staying asleep.
 Recommendations are tailored to address the specific sleep problems for each patient.
-Behavioral treatments for sleep problems are typically short-term.